 Other course work may not be substituted.
 Students applying for the recognition and who meet the approved criteria will be awarded a seal on the MSMS Diploma indicating successful completion of the Concentration in Biology, and the final MSMS transcript will reflect graduation with Concentration in Biology.

-This course involves the study of the biology of cells from the molecular to the microscopic level of organization.
-Prokaryotic and eukaryotic cells will be considered.
+This course involves the study of the biology of cells as the fundamental unit of life.
+Prokaryotic and eukaryotic cells will be considered from the molecular to microscopic levels of organization.
 Cellular architecture and physiology will be considered in the context of biological macromolecules and their building blocks.

 This course explores fundamental concepts of biodiversity, the structure and function of organisms, and ecology.
 Concepts include molecular phylogeny, diversity of life, principles of plant and animal forms and reproduction, and ecological relationships at the population, ecosystem, and global levels Text: Biology, Campbell and Reece, Chapters 26-56.

-Plant physiology is a survey of various physiological processes in plants (primarily angiosperms).
-Topics include photosynthesis, plant metabolism, plant cell/water relationships, regulation of plant growth, and techniques in plant tissue culture.
+Plant physiology surveys various physiological processes in plants (primarily angiosperms).
+Topics include photosynthesis, plant metabolism, plant cell/water relationships, regulation of plant growth, and reproductive strategies.

-Animal physiology is a survey of various physiological processes in animals (primarily vertebrates).
+Animal physiology surveys various physiological processes in animals (primarily vertebrates).
 Topics include muscle physiology, respiration and circulation, digestion, metabolism and nutrition, kidney function and system integration.

 This course examines environmental problems from an ecological perspective.
 Initially, the course considers the relationships between organisms and their environment; an introduction to the physiological bases for adaptations, population dynamics (both human and non-human), community organization; and the structure and function of ecosystems (including atmosphere, climate, and weather).
 Interdisciplinary methods of analysis will be used to explore natural systems while scrutinizing resource management strategies, pollution, economic factors (local and global), and the politics of environmental problems.

-This is a senior-level course designed as an intensive survey of biological molecules-proteins, nucleic acids, lipids and carbohydrates.
-The major emphasis will be on proteins, but a portion of the course will also be dedicated to nucleic acid, lipid and carbohydrate structure, and metabolism.
+This is a senior-level course designed as an intensive survey of biological molecules-proteins, nucleic acids, lipids, carbohydrates, and metabolism.

 This course is designed to give students an opportunity for individualized learning in biology.
 The student will select faculty advisors and with their help, choose a particular biology problem of interest and pursue the problem.